kairosdb/metrics4j/README.md

 For each source (ie. reportSize()) you can define a collector, a trigger, a formatter and one or more sinks.

+In order to get a metric to report you must define a `_collector`, a `_sink` and a `_trigger` reference.
+The values of `_collector` and `_sink` can be either a string value or a list of strings if you want to reference more than one at the same level.

 ###### Overrides